Quinn Emanuel Urquhart & Sullivan

-Quinn Emanuel Urquhart & Sullivan, LLP is a global white shoe law firm headquartered in Los Angeles, California.
-The firm employs approximately 800 attorneys throughout 23 offices around the world.
+Quinn Emanuel Urquhart & Sullivan, LLP is an American white-shoe law firm headquartered in Los Angeles, California.
+The firm employs approximately 1,000 attorneys throughout 35 offices around the world.

 History

 The firm was established in 1986 by John B. Quinn, Eric Emanuel, David Quinto, and Phyllis Kupferstein, with the purpose of being a litigation-only firm.
-Name partner A. William Urquhart joined in 1988.

-Part of the firm's self-image is its lack of a formal dress code.
-This casual self-image extends into the corporate structure of the firm, which eschews any formal management committees, other than an advisory committee for the evaluation of contingency fee cases.
+In 1988, A. William "Bill" Urquhart decided to join the two-year-old firm, which became Quinn Emanuel & Urquhart, and soon later Quinn Emanuel Urquhart & Oliver with the addition of Dale Hugh Oliver.
+Another name partner George Hedges was hired in 1998 to increase the firm's Hollywood presence, and the firm was known as Quinn Emanuel Urquhart Oliver & Hedges for over a decade.

 About 35 percent of Quinn attorneys went to Yale, Harvard, Stanford, Chicago, New York University, or Columbia law schools.
+Their casual self-image extends into the corporate structure of the firm, which eschews any formal management committees, other than an advisory committee for the evaluation of contingency fee cases.

 Quinn Emanuel is the first AmLaw 100 firm to have a female name partner.
 The firm changed its name in March 2010 to include Kathleen Sullivan, former Dean of Stanford Law School, who heads the firm's appellate practice.
-The firm was previously known as Quinn Emanuel Urquhart Oliver & Hedges.

 In 2014, the firm was the subject of a Freedom of Information Act request by Microsoft, in connection with a contract it had supposedly signed with the IRS.

-Intellectual property litigation is the firm’s largest practice area and currently has over 200 lawyers who litigate IP cases.
+Intellectual property litigation is the firm’s largest practice area and the firm currently has over 200 lawyers who litigate IP cases.
 Quinn Emanuel represented the Winklevoss twins' social network, ConnectU, in its lawsuit that accused Facebook founder Mark Zuckerberg of stealing ideas for his own social network.
 The parties reached a confidential settlement, yet Quinn Emanuel later revealed the confidential settlement amount of $65 million in a firm advertisement.

+In 2024, as part of the Sean Combs sexual misconduct allegations, Tony Buzbee filed a lawsuit against Jay-Z's company Roc Nation, Quinn Emanuel—which employs Carter's attorneys—and others, claiming that these parties were attempting to sway his clients into suing him and his firm, the Buzbee Law Firm.
+According to Buzbee, Roc Nation paid off some of his former clients to file bogus lawsuits, while Quinn Emanuel orchestrated the scheme.
+Buzbee stated that he had, among other things, audio tapes proving his allegation against Roc Nation and Quinn Emanuel, and would provide the tapes as evidence.